MiranRaz/MiranRaz/README.md

 - 🤔 I’m looking for help with learning as much as I can untill my last breath.
 - 💬 Ask me about software, programming, development, economy, stocks, crypto and music.
 - 📫 You can reach my on my portfolio link <a href ="https://miranraz.github.io/MyPortfolio/">here</a>
 - ⚡ Fun fact: I am also a self-taught musician.
-I write and mix all of my songs.
+I write, record and mix all of my songs.
 Check them out <a href ="https://www.youtube.com/channel/UCQ0Wq9XGw0CQs0tWi2rZb8g">here</a>